romkey/furball/AIR-QUALITY.md

 -  `DISPLAY_SCREEN_ALL_PARTICLE` - shows PM1, PM2.5 and PM10 concentrations on one screen
 -  `DISPLAY_SCREEN_ALL_OFF` - shows a blank, dark screen
 -  `DISPLAY_SCREEN_ALL_ON` - shows a fully lit screen
 -  `DISPLAY_SCREEN_AQI` - shows a the current, instantaneous AQI as well as condition name
+-  `DISPLAY_SCREEN_POOP` - shows the poop emoji

 For example, if you want to cycle every 10 seconds between a screen that says "Hello World", one that shows the time and one that shows the temperature, you'd use these lines:
 ```